To develop your dog!

 What is Resource Guarding?

-Resource guarding is also called “possessive aggression” when the dog show signs of aggression when he wants to control access to a resource he owns.
+Resource guarding is also called “possessive aggression” when a dog shows signs of aggression when he wants to control access to a resource he owns.
 It can also be seen in humans.
 For example, when two children fight over a toy or want to be the first to sit in the front of the car.
 We also do it when we lock the doors of our homes or when we write our names to identify something we don’t want anyone to take.

-Resource guarding is a genetic and natural behaviour.
+Resource guarding is a genetic and natural behavior.
 It is a way for the predator to fight for its survival.
 It is used to control primary access to a valuable item, edible, place, or person.

 Although your pet probably has everything he needs, he may still be afraid of having them taken away.
 This is why one might think that he reacts “for nothing”, but in fact, it is because his perception may be wrong.
 Thus, he could identify you as a threatening person, even if this is not your intention.

-The dog that shows signs of aggression when he thinks he owns someone or something can snap, growl, show his teeth and bite.
-Also, depending on the dog’s genetics, he may show more resource guarding signs than others.
+The dog that shows signs of aggression when he thinks he owns someone or something can snap, growl, show his teeth, and bite.
+Also, depending on the dog’s genetics, he may show more resource-guarding signs than others.

 Why Is My Dog Resource Guarding?